 Underlying conditions such as hyperthyroidism, adrenal or testicular tumors, or precocious puberty may cause excess testosterone generation.
 However, it is actually becoming more common for testosterone replacement therapy to cause the symptoms of excess testosterone in men, which are also generally observed by the magnification of most physical and emotional traits that reflect masculinity including facial and body hair growth, strong jawline, big Adam’s apple, deep voice, wide shoulders and male pattern baldness.

-The Effects of High Testosterone in Men
+Signs of High Testosterone

 Though the symptoms of anabolic steroid abuse (behavior and mood changes including paranoia, rage, irritability, poor judgment) are often confused with symptoms of high testosterone, the use of anabolic steroids, which are synthetic versions of testosterone, actually shuts down the production of natural testosterone.
 Breast enlargement and shrunken testicles are also common symptoms of those men using testosterone replacement therapy or anabolic steroids because a large amount of excess testosterone converts to estrogen, which is a female hormone.